‘Rick And Morty’ Season 3 Release Date Nears, June Launch Rumored

 — Queen of disaster (@KayleighBudd) March 10, 2017

 However, as the creators are still silent (aside from the troll opening scene), a launch next month is looking more and more unlikely.
-According to MobiPicker, the release date could be in June, but it is just a rumor, so better take it with a grain of salt.
+According to MobiPicker, the release date could be in June, but it is just a rumor so better take it with a grain of salt.

 Nevertheless, Rick and Morty Season 3 is at least expected to air before 2017 ends.
-Those who cannot wait to get schwifty can check out the franchise’s books, Funkos, that troll video, and even an upcoming VR game called Virtual Rick-ality.
+Those who cannot wait to get schwifty can check out the franchise’s books, Funkos, that troll video and even an upcoming VR game called Virtual Rick-ality.